matchavez/mc/pages/05.notetaking/02.applications/default.md

 A fantastic full ecosystem within the Apple world.
 It integrates seemlessly, syncs well, and has a lot of great features.
 Where this doesn't work for me is two areas:
 - It's not "real" markdown
 - Code fences don't pigment

 Also, see what I say about json.
+It's not "locked in", but you do have to purchase to export markdown.

 ##### Special note about Agenda: